How Big Do Pembroke Welsh Corgis Get? Size & Growth Guide

 Pembroke Welsh Corgis are a medium breed, reaching 25-30 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi benefits from care tailored to its physical and behavioral profile.
 The practical information below will help guide your decisions.

 Growth Timeline